Important documents on a range of public policy issues produced between 1973 and late 1990s.

 - Best Value Implementation Handbook (PSP8)

-- Equal Opportunities Strategy for Competetive Tendering (PSP2)
+- Equal Opportunities Strategy for Competitive Tendering (PSP2)

 - Management Consultants: A Best Value Handbook (PSP9)